Power of the Point: Predictors of Early Language Development in Down Syndrome

-What will the Development in Neurogenetic Disorders (DND) Lab do?
+What will we do?
 And how much time will it take?

 Your child will be asked to play with a variety of toys and be given the Mullen Scales of Early Learning, which is a developmental assessment for language and cognitive abilities.
 We will also ask you to play with your child with some toys.
-We may monitor your child’s heart activity when they are playing with the toys.
-Additionally, we will ask both you and your child to provide a saliva sample and ask you to complete several forms and questionnaires.
-These activities will take about 2 hours.
+We may monitor your child’s heart rate when they are playing with the toys.
+Additionally, we will ask you to complete several forms and questionnaires.
+These activities will take about 1.5-2 hours.
 We will also ask you to record your child’s vocalizations during a normal day.

 Who can participate?
 And where?

-- Participants will either be visited in their home or can come to our lab at the University of Illinois at a time that is best for them (i.e. evenings, afternoons, weekends).
+- Participants will either be visited in their home, at our lab at the University of Illinois, or at a location near you at a time that is best for them (i.e. evenings, afternoons, weekends).

-- You and your child will receive a total of $80 for this study ($20 for each in-person visit and $10 for completing XX)
+- You and your child will receive $20 for each in-person visit and $10 for completing 1 distance visit and a children’s book

 Want to find out more?